dmcgits/dmcgits.github.io/mds/ISE102/week12_notes.md

 // functions: whether public or private, name them as you would a public variable.
-// leading lower case, then upper case words.
+// leading lower case, then upper case words. float damagePerSecond()

-public:

-	float damagePerSecond()
+{
+	// Notice how you can immediately tell I'm using my private variables
+	// to calculate a return value.
+The leading _ tells us. return (_damagePerAttack * _attacksPerSecond);
+}

+// How it would look inside a Hero class cpp file with scoping. float Hero::damagePerSecond()
 {
 	// Notice how you can immediately tell I'm using my private variables
 	// to calculate a return value.
 The leading _ tells us. return (_damagePerAttack * _attacksPerSecond);
 }
 ```

 <!--